 Why Review-by-Committee Projects Fail

 With Night Shift, our primary goal is to create things with soul.
 It’s one of the many reasons why we launched the studio in the first place.
 We want to build long, healthy relationships with our clients where we’re perceived as a trusted partner, rather than a vendor.

 Sam and I have both seen first hand, many companies who were too afraid to trust the judgment of the experts they hired for a big design project and wound up choosing the weaker route due to review-by-committee decisions.
-A result that is more likely to occur when you’re perceived as a vendor and there is a lack of trust.
+A result that is more likely to occur when there is a major lack of trust and you’re perceived as just someone working for them, rather than with them.

 What is a Review-by-Committee?